 Eat a low sugar diet

-Make sure you As little industrial sugar as possible and if you do, it's at meals after which you routinely brush your teeth. (see also 30 Days Sugar Free Challenge)
+Make sure you As little industrial sugar as possible you eat.
+And if you do, it's at meals after which you routinely brush your teeth. (see also 30 Days Sugar Free Challenge)

 Avoid the consumption of alcohol

 Alcohol can cause tooth discoloration, among other things, Inflammations and increase the risk for Periodontosis increase.
-Vomiting as a result of alcohol consumption also damages your dental health by cauterizing your teeth.₁
+Vomiting as a result of alcohol consumption also damages your dental health by cauterizing your teeth.2

 Drink less wine, coffee and tea

-To Discolorations of your teeth, you should drink wine, coffee and tea as rarely as possible as a supplement to sustainable dental care.
+To avoid unsightly Discolorations To prevent tooth decay, you should, among other things, drink wine, coffee and tea as rarely as possible as a supplement to sustainable dental care.

 Give up smoking

 Cigarette use also increases the risk for Gum inflammations and Periodontitis.
-It also inhibits blood flow to the gums.₂
+It also inhibits blood flow to the gums.

-Tip: If you want to know how to definitely stop smoking click through to the linked article.
+Tip: If you want to know how to definitely stop smoking just click through to the linked post.

 Reduce your stress

 Combat the causes of stress in your everyday life.
-Because excessive psychological stress often leads to Teeth grinding or the breaking of teeth.
+Because excessive psychological stress often leads to Teeth grinding or breaking teeth.
+How you can improve your Reduce stress level I'll explain how you can do this in the linked article.

 Consume more raw vegetables, whole grains & nuts

-Put the focus on whole foods.
-They contain Sugar that is difficult for caries bacteria to utilize.
-When your teeth have a good time chewing, the tooth surface is automatically cleaned and saliva production is stimulated.
+Focus your diet on whole foods.
+It contains Sugar that is difficult for caries bacteria to utilize.
+When your teeth have a good time chewing, the surface of the teeth is automatically cleaned and the Saliva production stimulated.
 The sugar and acids from food are thus finally rinsed out of the oral cavity.

 Pay attention to the intake of essential nutrients